 Leadership is crucial.
 In business, teams rely on managers and executives to give clear direction and business goals.
-The most important asset a business has, are its people.
+The most valuable asset a business has, are its people.
 They should be empowered to represent the interests of the customer and be encouraged to build strong relationships based on trust and honesty.
-In order for this to happen, it is essential that its employees have strong business ethics.
-The leaders of the business must also abide by these ethics and lead by example.
+For this to happen, it is essential that its employees have high business ethics.
+The leaders of the firm must also abide by these principles and lead by example.

 Successful teams with strong business ethics, build stronger customer relations that translate higher levels of customer satisfaction and more revenue for the company.
-It’s worth remembering that people are the most important asset, whether they are staff or customers!
+It is worth remembering that people are the most valuable asset, whether they are staff or clients!

-- Setting the Tone at the Top: Top management must act with integrity at all times in order to maintain an ethical workplace.
-If top managers emphasize the need to act with integrity, but don’t follow through with their actions, employees will notice.
+- Setting the Tone at the Top: Top management must act with integrity at all times to maintain an ethical work environment.
+If senior managers emphasize the need to operate with integrity but don’t follow through with their actions, employees will notice.

 - Examining Candidates’ Values: The people you hire can positively or negatively affect your workplace ethics, so you should hire employees who place a premium on an ethical work environment.
 Someone who strives to move up in a company at any cost could be viewed as an ambitious go-getter, however, if a worker starts cutting corners or fudging results, he or she could begin to undermine your ethical environment.